Is Dairy Good or Bad for You?

 People can be uncomfortable consuming dairy products if they are lactose intolerant or if they think dairy is related to cancer or acne.
 Learn why there is not conclusive evidence of dairy causing cancer or acne and about the lactose-free dairy alternatives.

 When it comes to dairy foods and the risk of a complex disease like cancer, according to a comprehensive review, the evidence is not conclusive.
 But, according to the review, “the proven health benefits of dairy foods greatly outweigh the unproven harm.”
 Rather than focusing on removing specific foods or nutrients, which may do more harm than good, it’s important to concentrate on a healthy eating plan that contains all food groups, including dairy foods.

-Even if you live with lactose intolerance, there are still lactose intolerance-friendly solutions that can help you keep dairy in your diet.
-Find some helpful hints here.
+Even if you live with lactose intolerance, there are lactose-free dairy products that can help you meet your nutrient needs.

-Looking for more information on other related topics?
-Check out our list of common questions and answers.
+Looking for more information on what dairy products offer?
+Check out our list of dairy facts and find more helpful insights.